Old Rusty & Jumping The Gypsy – Replacing Our Anchor Chain

 Grand total for 250 feet of G4 Chain: $1431.13 USD

 Another HUGE consideration we had when upgrading or chain: We’re sailing to French Polynesia!
 There are hundreds of anchorages, miles from anywhere, with major tidal ranges and notoriously deep spots to drop the hook.
 A solid anchoring setup is a must.
 Panama City is the largest marine destination we’ll be in for a long while.
 It was tackle it now or pay out the wazoo later.
-I can’t imagine having to purchase nearly 400 pounds of chain on some remote island in the South Pacific.
+I can’t imagine having to purchase nearly 400 pounds of chain on some remote island in the South Pacific (spoiler alert…we ended up having to do exactly that).

 Before you go ordering chain, make sure it’s compatible with the gypsy on your windlass.
 If not, find out if the windlass manufacturer makes one.
-We did this, but turns out the G4 chain Centro Marino had in stock was labeled 3/8 but it was actually 10mm.
+We did this but turns out the G4 chain Centro Marino had in stock was labeled 3/8 but it was actually 10mm.
 Not a huge deal, but we noticed the chain wasn’t seating as nicely as we thought it should while we were bringing up the anchor.
 Luckily, it wasn’t a big deal to purchase a new gypsy because ours was 12 years old.
-We called up Nance & Underwood in Florida and had them ship one to Jason’s mom since she’d be joining us to transit the Panama Canal.

 We’re able to share our research and experiences because of viewers like you.
 If you like what you see, or you’ve found this helpful, check out our Say Thanks page.
 There are lots of ways you can help keep the videos and posts flowing.
 You’ll notice most ways don’t cost you a penny but make a big difference to us…and for that, we thank you!